24billys/Adidas-US-Sales/README.md

 ### Sales Analysis
  - What is the total revenue generated over the years?
 (SQL)
- - How does revenue vary by retailer over time?
-(Tableau)
- - What are the top 10 products over the years?
+ - What are the top 5 products over the years?
 (SQL)
  - What is the average daily sales value by retailer?
 (SQL)
  - What is the peak sales period?
 (Tableau)